-For many years of existence of this service, clients got used to calling penetration tests in a different way such as pen test, pentest or even paintest.
-A penetration testing is simply a simulation of a real cyberattack (with some restrictions that we will cover below).
-The main goal is to find a way to obtain access to a company’s or a persons’ assets (funds, important data, etc.)
+Since the service of penetration testing has emerged, clients got used to naming it a different way such as pen test, pentest or even paintest.
+A penetration testing is a simulation of a real cyberattack in certain conditions, provided below.
+The target is to find a way to access the company’s or person’s assets (funds, critical data, etc.)

 – Yes, we can!